scarpent/ledgerbil/syntax/README.md

 `.sublime-syntax` is a newer syntax definition format.
 Still included here are the older tmLanguage files.
-The `ledger.JSON-tmLanguage` file is used to generate the XML `.tmLanguage` file, which likewise would be placed in the User dir.
+The `ledger.JSON-tmLanguage` file is used to generate the XML `.tmLanguage` file, which likewise would be placed in the `User` dir.

+Syntax tests can be used on both newer and older syntax formats, but this test file only works with the `.sublime-syntax` file because I changed a lot of the regular expressions and scope names.